AngleProtocol/angle-docs/concepts/emergency-modules/README.md

 Besides, if the collateral ratio keeps decreasing, governance can choose at its discretion to mitigate bank run scenari by increasing burn transaction fees by inducing a collateral ratio dependency.

+You can have a look at [Angle's analytics](https://analytics.angle.money) page to follow the different hedge and collateral ratios, and the current transactions fees.

 ## 🏷️ Governance Token Sale

 In case where the protocol is on its way to becoming under-collateralized and can no longer sustain full convertibility of stablecoins to collateral, then governance has the ability to change the parameters of the bonding curve to make buying governance tokens cheaper.